 Coroners, undertakers, embalmers, medical examiners, etc. often have the somber duty of reporting suspicious deaths.
 Many states require these professionals to report deaths due to abuse or neglect to the appropriate authorities.
 In states like Tennessee, Kentucky, and Oregon, this includes suspected domestic abuse or suspicious injuries.

 These professionals, and others like them, are called upon to report suspected abuse and help protect vulnerable populations.
 Because the laws surrounding mandated reporting can vary across the U.S., it’s important to be familiar with the laws and requirements where you operate.
-Join NAMR to learn more about mandated reporting.
+Subscribe to NAMR’s newsletter to learn more about mandated reporting.